 What's the point of this tool?
 Can't I just use my library's catalog to find books?We love libraries, and we love that they do provide convenient online tools for us to find the books that they have on the shelves (physically or virtually).
 However, we also realize that libraries are not always top of mind when we're out on the web, and we can stumble upon books all over the place.
-The extension's goal is to make it convenient to see what you library has when you are on any site and not just searching their catalog - when you follow a recommendation link (often, they'll lead to Amazon or Goodreads), or are utilizing these same sites and their fantastic recommendation engines!
+The extension's goal is to make it convenient to see what your library has when you are visiting one of our supported sites and not just searching their catalog - when you follow a recommendation link (often, they'll lead to Amazon or Goodreads), or are utilizing these same sites and their fantastic recommendation engines!

 Do you support my local library?

-Why is my library's digital collection not listed?At this time, we only support results from Hoopla, Overdrive, Cloud Library, and Axis360 powered digital collections.
-If your library has one of these collections, we may have missed it and we'd be happy to add it
+Why is my library's digital collection not listed?At this time, we only support results from the following digital catalog providers:

 Why is my library's physical catalog collection not listed?At this time, we only support results from a select set of catalog systems.
 In some cases, library systems do offer an Overdrive powered digital collection, and we've enabled the option to at least get those results.

 Can the extension show results for more than 1 library?Yes, the extension can show results from multiple library systems!
 You can add as many libraries as you like on the configuration page

 Why does the extension keep showing no matches found?Although it's possible that your library doesn't have a copy, it's also possible you've discovered a bug in the extension, and we'd love to get it fixed right away.
 Send us a message with the name of the library and a few example books where you're seeing the problem.
 There's also a chance that your library has changed their catalog recently, and we haven't noticed, in which case we'll fix it as soon as you let us know about it!